marcoherrera-s/marcoherrera-s.github.io/Miscelanea/The Outer Limits of Reason.md

  The time we spend with our loved ones is treasured even though there is no logical necessity for it.
 We feel pain when we are distant from our loved ones.
 Our decisions are not made on the basis of logic and reason.
 Instead we use aesthetics, practical experience, moral inclinations, gut impulses, emotions, intuitions, and feelings.
 In this sense, every one of us already transcends the bounds of reason.

 ---

- Such questions go on indefinitely.
-I will restrain myself and discuss just one more scenario.
-Imagine that every time a plank is changed, rather than consigning the old planks to the scrap heap, we store them in a warehouse.
-After some time, all the old planks are assembled into a ship.

----

- Barings Bank was in existence from 1762 through 1995.
-In that time, the owners, workers, and customers all changed.
-The Brooklyn Dodgers have been around since 1883.
-Their players, managers, owners, and fans have definitely changed.
-What remains the same about a baseball team?

----

- We are not only talking about change.
-Rather, we are discussing what it means for an object to be that object.

----

- Our bodies are in constant flux.
-Old cells die and new cells are constantly being born.
-In fact, most of the cells in our body are replaced every seven years.

----

- A person is more than a physical object because there is thought.

----

- To such philosophers, a person is a continuous stream of consciousness—they are memories, intentions, thoughts, and desires.

----